 Today, as a 40-year-old father of two boys, my standards are a bit different and while I still enjoy some of the outdoorsy nature of camping, it’s always nice to slip under the covers in a nicely air-conditioned cabin with a flat screen television and indoor plumbing at the end of the day.
 My standards perfectly match those of my wife, who’s three rules involve bathrooms, roofs-over-our-head and spiders.
 You can guess which my wife does not prefer.
 As attractive as modern conveniences are, we love the feeling that you don’t have to travel far to enjoy a weekend of camping.
 On a few occasions, my family has packed up the mini-van and ventured to a campground right here in Gettysburg, about 15 minutes from home.
 Once you’re there, watching the children enjoy the swimming pool, miniature golf and other fun activities, you’d never know that home was just down the road.

-Last month, we headed to Drummer Boy Camping Resort, just east of Gettysburg.
+We headed to Drummer Boy Camping Resort, just east of Gettysburg.
 Our roof-over-our-head was Drummer Boy’s standard cottage – they’ve got luxury and rustic cabins too, but ours fit somewhere in the middle.
 It was spacious enough for our family of four and didn’t see one spider … inside the cottage.
 Drummer Boy is one of six campgrounds in the immediate Gettysburg area.
 They all feature a variety of amenities that are sometimes enough to keep busy families occupied throughout their stays, but the town is just a short-drive away for more fun, shopping and dining.

 We spent the weekend swimming, fishing, cooking by the fire and more swimming.
 Camping is never as relaxing as I think it’ll be as there’s always things to be cooking, packing, cleaning or getting ready for.
 But as guilty as I feel sometimes (not that much guilt, really), we’ve caved on occasion and ordered food from the campground’s restaurant.
 Many of the campgrounds offer a variety of food for campers like myself who believe that cooking anything more than a hotdog or s’more over the fire is too much work and too much to clean up afterward.